lsb-foundation/CheckOrSaveBusiness/README.md

 ﻿# CheckOrSaveBusiness
-Contains two simple dependency injection factories and a chain to check or save something you want.
+Contains two simple dependency injection factories and two chains to check or save something you want.

 ## Example